 - NFR: Use well-defined standards, i.e. syslog?
 Can we ship it to a Logstash running on CF?

+This is where the logging driver suggested above can help.
+To putting load on service to send logs to target destinations, we can decouple it via a Kafka setup to have a consumer which can send logs to say Logstash and in parallel also allow draining via a cli extension.

 #2: As a CF developer, I want to get metrics of my service instances sent to a specific endpoint for further processing/visualization Idea: cf create-service my-mongo-db-container -c '{ metrics-endpoint: "syslog://xyz" }' Similar experience to when binding an app to a service with a syslog drain.